-My adoption journey has had a common theme from the beginning to now… from the time I decided to become a mom, to the four years of paperwork and international bureaucracy that kept me from bringing my girl home, to the now six years of patiently working through many emotional and behavioral issues that resulted from her early childhood trauma.
+My adoption journey has had a common theme from the beginning to now… from the time I decided to become a mom, to the four years of paperwork and international bureaucracy that kept me from bringing my child home, to the now six years of patiently working through many emotional and behavioral issues that resulted from his early childhood trauma.

 The theme?
 Have faith… and WAIT.